jondwaite/jondwaite.github.io/content/post/2017-11-25-vcloud-director-extender-part-5-stretch-networking-l2vpn.md

   <br style="clear: both" />
 </div>

-Selecting &#8216;New Extension&#8217; shows the dialog to create a new L2 extension, the fields are mostly populated for you.
-The &#8216;Enable egress&#8217; allows you to select which gateway(s) will be allowed to forward traffic outside of the extended network.
-In this example I&#8217;ve only configured egress on the Source (on-premises) side through the existing gateway:
+Selecting 'New Extension' shows the dialog to create a new L2 extension, the fields are mostly populated for you.
+The 'Enable egress' allows you to select which gateway(s) will be allowed to forward traffic outside of the extended network.
+In this example I've only configured egress on the Source (on-premises) side through the existing gateway:

 <div id='gallery-61' class='gallery galleryid-399 gallery-columns-1 gallery-size-large'>
   <dl class='gallery-item'>